Eulerian orientations and Hadamard codes: A novel connection via counting: Introduction

 \section{Introduction}

-The notion of Eulerian orientations arises from the historically notable \emph{Seven Bridges of Königsberg} problem, whose solution by Euler in 1736~\cite{euler1741solutio} is considered to be the first result of graph theory.
+The notion of Eulerian orientations arises from the historically notable \emph{Seven Bridges of Königsberg} problem, whose solution by Euler in 1736~\cite{euler1741solutio} is considered one of the first result of graph theory.
 Given an undirected graph $G$, an Eulerian orientation of $G$ is an assignment of a direction to each edge of $G$ such that at each vertex $v$, the number of incoming edges is equal to the number of outgoing edges.
 A connected graph has an Eulerian orientation, called an Eulerian graph if and only if every vertex has even degree.
 This is the well-known Euler's theorem, whose first complete proof was given back in the 1800s~\cite{biggs1986graph}.
-In terms of computational complexity, Euler's theorem implies that the decision problem of Eulerian orientations of a graph is polynomial-time solvable (tractable).
-While for the counting problem, Mihail and Winkler showed that counting the number of Eulerian orientations of an undirected graph is \#P-complete in 1996~\cite{MW}, more than one hundred years later after Euler's theorem.
+In terms of computational complexity, Euler's theorem implies that the decision problem of determining whether a graph has an Eulerian orientation is polynomial-time solvable (tractable).
+While for the counting problem, Mihail and Winkler showed that counting the number of Eulerian orientations of an undirected graph is \#P-complete in 1996~\cite{MW}---over a century after Euler's theorem.
 However, the counting problem becomes tractable when certain particular restrictions are imposed on edges.
 An intriguing example of such tractable problems comes from computing the partition function of the six-vertex model~\cite{Pauling, Slater, rys1963uber}, one of the most intensively studied models in statistical physics.
-In this example, the graphs are 4 regular graphs and on each vertex exactly one edge incident to it is restricted to take the direction coming into the vertex.
-Then counting the number of Eulerian orientations obeying restrictions on these edges is proved to be tractable~\cite{cfx}.
+In this example, the graphs are 4 regular and on each vertex exactly one edge incident to it is restricted to take the direction coming into the vertex.
+Then counting the number of Eulerian orientations obeying restrictions on these edges is shown to be tractable~\cite{cfx}.